apache/tvm/relax_spec.md

 Optimizations are allowed to reorder and modify the operations of a program in any way so long as they do not change the value returned by evaluating the program or any visible behavior of the program.
 For the purposes of compilation, visible behaviors consist of side effects like mutating values in the program or external effects like I/O (printing to the console, creating files, etc.) and the order and number of times in which they happen.

-«Within `DataflowBlock`s, it is permitted for the compiler to remove or reorder `MatchShape` or `cast` operations even though this can affect the "visible behavior" of the program (since they can exit with an error).
+«Within `DataflowBlock`s, it is permitted for the compiler to remove or reorder `MatchCast` operations even though this can affect the "visible behavior" of the program (since they can exit with an error).
 It is also permitted for the compiler to optimize away potential non-termination within `DataflowBlock`s: For example, if some pure function `f` has an integer return type and does not terminate, it is permissible to optimize `f() - f()` to 0 within a `DataflowBlock`.
 In general, the compiler is permitted to make programs "more defined" (terminating when the original did not terminate, not raising an error when the original raised an error) within a `DataflowBlock`, but never "less defined" (giving an error when the original did not give an error, not terminating when the original did not terminate).
 Outside of `DataflowBlock`s, error messages and potential non-termination must be preserved faithfully.»

 The specification makes no guarantees about certain memory-related properties and hence also does not consider them to be "visible behaviors":